storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

         Inputs:\
         A. text: PIL term that has been violated
         B. text: description of the violation
-        C. text: proof of violation and appropriate links
+        C. text: proof of violation
       </td>

       <td style={{ textAlign: "left" }}>
+        1. Read the associated PIL term description on the PIL license official document using input A
+        2. Read the violation description using input B
+        3. Decide on the veracity of the proof presented by checking on associated platforms when possible using input C
       </td>
     </tr>